The Call for Proposals under the Smart Grid Component of EIP is now closed following the submission deadline of 23:59 EST, March 4, 2018.

 - provincial, territorial, regional and municipal governments and their departments and agencies where applicable as initial recipients.

-On January 25, 2018 at 13:30 EST, NRCan will be hosting a bilingual webinar to provide feedback on responses to the Project Concept Questionnaire and overview of the Applicant Guide.
-Interested parties can register below.
+NRCan hosted a webinar to provide feedback on responses to the Project Concept Questionnaire and overview of the Applicant Guide.

 Why is Canada investing in Smart Grids?